kevin218/Eureka/docs/source/ecf.rst

 centroidguess
 '''''''''''''
 Only used for HST analyses.
-A guess for the location of the star in the direct images.
-This should be a 2 element list with the x and y position.
+A guess for the location of the star in the direct images in the format [x, y].

 flatoffset
 ''''''''''